-As the governing authority of the Campbell County Public Library District, the Library Board is authorized to enter into contracts and otherwise purchase products and services necessary to provide for quality library service.
+As the governing authority of the Campbell County Public Library District, the Board of Trustees is authorized to enter into contracts and otherwise purchase products and services necessary to provide for quality library service.

 As a part of this policy, the Board has formally adopted the following procurement procedures.